yhlim1225/oss_g6.github.io/_posts/2019-12-15-How to Contribute.markdown

 title:  "Contributions"
 date:   2019-12-15 12:21:06 +0530
 ---
-# How to contribute

-To be sure, This project is for learning and practicing algorithms with C++ language.
+To be sure, this project is for learning and practicing algorithms with C++ language.

 Anyone who wants to practice algorithms in c++ without standard algorithm header files is welcomed to contribute on our project!
 Please raise issues when needed for bugs or requesting new features.